 Fig - B is similar to Fig-A, but pressed flush against the inner corner support column.

-How to clear corner column cap obstacles?
+How to clear very LARGE column cap obstacles?
 Read more

 Velcro® tape mounted curtains will have a 5/8" loop-sided Velcro strip that is double-stitched to the top binding of the curtain.
 You simply "peel and stick" a corresponding hook-sided Velcro® tape strip (included in your attachment kit) to your surface.

 It is best to attach the adhesive-backed hook-sided Velcro® tape strip to a vertical (perpendicular) wood surface like the outside face of a header beam.
+Velcro is "SIDE mounted.
 Mounting to the underside of a surface is a weak hold and requires extra marine snaps to better secure.
-Adhesive-backed Velcro® tape WILL NOT stick to Masonry See Special Situations for Masonry, Aluminum & Vinyl Siding
+Adhesive-backed Velcro® tape WILL NOT stick to Masonry

 Will Velcro® tape hold?
 Yes.
 The attachment is difficult to pull away from the center.
 The weak spots are the two upper corners of a given curtain panel that need to be reinforced with marine snaps.
 With marine snaps, the curtain won't have the opportunity to blow open a flap and slowly start a chain reaction where, in a few hours, your curtain would otherwise fall.